 The acclaimed collection revived three of Ernest Beaux’s masterpieces, adding a new portfolio of scents inspired by Chanel‘s life, loves and the places that mattered to her – from languid, exotic Coromandel (named after the priceless Oriental screens in Mademoiselle’s Rue Cambon apartment) to airy Bel Respiro, with its notes of hyacinth, green tea and aromatic grasses.
 (The name comes from Chanel’s beige-and-black holiday home, where she holed up with her composer lover, Igor Stravinsky.)

 28 La Pausa has the signature velvety powderiness of precious iris – the flower that grew in abundance at another Chanel getaway, a hundred miles from Florence.
-And then there’s Chanel’s own Eau de Cologne, based – like all colognes, through history, on citrus notes: petit grain, mandarin, lemon, to which Jacques has given a seductive twist, with lashings of orange blossom.
+And then there’s Chanel’s own, eminently shareable Eau de Cologne, which is based – like all Colognes, through history, on citrus notes: petitgrain, mandarin, lemon, to which Jacques has given a seductive twist, with lashings of orange blossom.
 And 31 Rue Cambon, the modern Chypre…?
 That’s not only the address of Chanel‘s flagship, but through a private door, you’ll find Chanel’s own living room – all gilt mirrors, rock crystal chandeliers, luxurious suede sofas.

 But Chanel, as ever, is always looking forward.
 And today Olivier Polge – Jacques Polge‘s son, and a dynamic, award-winning perfumer in his own right – has taken his place alongside his father at Chanel.